 The word Giclee is from the French verb gicler meaning "to spray".
-Giclee is used to describe a quality fine art digital print process combining pigment based inks with high quality archival paper for light fastness and stability.
+Giclee is used to describe a quality fine art digital print process combining pigment-based inks with high quality archival paper for light fastness and stability.
 It is most often associated with reproductions of original art works.

 Most mainstream home printers use dye inks as opposed to pigment inks.
 Dye inks are liquid and soak into the paper.
-Professional lab quality printers use light fast dry pigment inks which sit on the surface of the paper.
+Professional art gallery quality printers use light fast dry pigment inks which sit on the surface of the paper.
 They print at a high resolution and are classed as archival.
 This means there should be no colour shift or fading for at least 100 years when displayed carefully behind glass, or 200 or more years when kept in an album.
 The pigment inks have been tested to exacting standards.